cqueng/ENEX20001/Week 04/04 Intensive Weel Part 4.md

 ## Experimenting with PWM
 - Experiment by changing `OCR0B` values to see different PWM effects. you can also set PD6 to work with timer 0 at the same time by adding it `TCCR0A` by including `(1<<COM0A1)`. then you can set the duty cycle by using `OCR0A`

-# Interfacing with an Ultrasonic Sensor using AVR/Standard C Libraries
+# Ultrasonic Sensor

-**Please note this example is to be used in conjuction with the workshop slides**
+**Please note this example is to be used in conjunction with the workshop slides**

-## Introduction to Ultrasonic Sensors
-- Overview of how ultrasonic sensors work.
-- Common applications in distance measurement and obstacle detection.

-## Setting Up the Ultrasonic Sensor
-- **Pin Configuration**: Defining trigger and echo pins.
-- **Initialisation**: Setting up I/O and Timer for the ultrasonic sensor.

 ### Initialisation Code Snippet
 ```c